AshtonKem/Resume/resume.typ

 )

 #resume-item[
-  - Particated in rewrite of the core allocator to reduce processing time from minutes to seconds.
+  - Participated in rewrite of the core allocator to reduce processing time from minutes to seconds.
   - Replaced custom Perl deployment scripts with open-source Chef, reducing deployment time by 60\%.
   - Created localization library to translate the application for international customers for the first time.
 ]